T1m3M/ctf-writeups/CyberTalents - Cairo university/README.md

 ### Description
 In this challenge we're given a [repeat.zip](repeat.zip) file

 ### solution
-we check the file by **file** command to see if zip is the true extension of it:
+i checked the file by **file** command to see if zip is the true extension of it:
 ```
 $ file repeat.zip
 repeat.zip: Zip archive data, at least v2.0 to extract